kragen/dernocua/text/its-ddt.md

 extensible set of pretty-printers like GDB has — obviously posing the difficulty of how to assign keys to them, for a keyboard interface — and perhaps the possibility of backtracking as parsers do.

+A lightweight version of this facility is present in DDT in the sense that by defining symbols you can enhance its future display of addresses and instructions: it will use those symbols to clarify its output; instead of `JRST MAIN+21` perhaps it will say `JRST MAINLOOP`.

+WinDbg can also switch between presentations of different memory regions without having to name the region explicitly, but it’s a pull-down menu, so it requires three mouse operations, roughly equivalent to keystrokes.
+At least it by default displays the memory around PC, but AFAICT none of the memory-dump options is “disassemble”, which is usually what I want to do around PC.

+One benefit of command-line interfaces like GDB’s is that they provide an easy and somewhat readable extension mechanism: by putting a sequence of commands in some sort of container, you have a macro-command; and in GDB, hitting `↵` repeats the most recent command line, which thus allows you to repeat a complex command.
+The GDB manual gives this example:

+> One of the ways to use a convenience variable is as a counter to be
+> incremented or a pointer to be advanced.
+For example, to print a
+> field from successive elements of an array of structures:
+>
+>      set $i = 0
+>      print bar[$i++]->contents
+>
+> Repeat that command by typing \<RET>.

+A sequence of DDT commands can of course also be canned; it’s a keyboard macro.
+And sometimes that’s the best you can do.
+A simple improvement over most such macro facilities would be to interactively roll up the last N commands as a “macro” *after* the fact, once you realize you want to repeat them.

+But I suspect that a more complete programming-by-demonstration facility could provide a great deal of programming power in a much more usable way.